xinru1414/AspectHierarchy/README.md

 ```
 $ docker build -t feng-hirst .
 ```
-If you have problems installing pipenv, you can install python dependencies by running the following command:
+If you have problems installing pipenv, you can [install packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 ```
 $ pip install -r requirements.txt
 ```